Cornwall Railway: Controversy

-Brunel designs a practical route
+Brunel's designs

 The terrain crossed by the railway was exceptionally difficult because of the number of north-south valleys intersecting the route.
 Because of the extreme shortage of money when the railway was being built, Brunel designed timber trestle viaducts; these were much cheaper but they incurred heavy maintenance costs and were eventually reconstructed in masonry or brick, or in a few cases made into embankments.
 The spindly appearance of these high viaducts made passengers nervous, but they provided a marked impression associated with the line (although Brunel did use the form of construction elsewhere).
 The shortage of money at construction also forced the company to install single track only.

 Once in operation, the line was still short of money, but it made some progress in converting the viaducts to more durable materials, and in doubling some sections of the route, but the need to convert to standard gauge in addition was too much and the company was obliged to sell out to the Great Western Railway.

 If the original plan had been to carry the packet trade, the railway as built developed a considerable agricultural business when it emerged that horticultural produce could be got to London markets quickly.
 In addition, holiday trade developed as Cornwall became a desirable holiday destination, and as numerous resorts served directly by the railway found favour.
 The area became branded as "the Cornish Riviera", rivalling the French Riviera for the well to do and the middle classes.
 Many branch lines were built to coastal resorts, nearly all by independent companies or later by the Great Western Railway.